stuvusIT/ansible_apt_sources/README.md

 # fstab

-This role generates a proper `/etc/apt/sources.list` file.
+This role generates a proper `/etc/apt/sources.list` file and updates the repository cache if necessary.

 ## Requirements